 Availability – the property of data, information, and information systems to be accessible and usable on a timely basis in the expected manner (i.e., the assurance that information will be available when needed).

+Boundary Analysis – the process of uniquely assigning information resources to an information system, which defines the security boundary for that system.

+Closed Box Testing – a method of software testing that examines the functionality of an application without peering into its internal structures of workings.

 Compensating Controls – a safeguard or countermeasure deployed, in lieu of, or in the absence of controls designed in by a device manufacturer.
 These controls are external to the device design, configurable in the field, employed by a user, and provide supplementary or comparable cyber protection for a medical device.

 Confidentiality – the property of data, information, or system structures to be accessible only to authorized persons and entities and are processed at authorized times and in the authorized manner, thereby helping ensure data and system security.
 Confidentiality provides the assurance that no unauthorized users (i.e., only trusted users) have access to the data, information, or system structures.